ICTQual AB Level 3 Certificate in Information Quality – Objectivity

 • Professional Experience: No formal work experience is required.
 Learners with basic familiarity in computing, data handling, or office applications may progress more smoothly.
 The programme is designed for both new entrants and those seeking to formalise existing skills.

 • English Proficiency: Learners should demonstrate proficiency in English (reading, writing, and comprehension) to complete written assignments effectively.
-For non-native speakers, this may be evidenced through prior study or equivalent language qualifications.

 This qualification, the ICTQual AB Level 3 Certificate in Information Quality – Objectivity, consists of 3 mandatory units.